New insights and perspectives on the natural gradient method: Supervised Learning Framework

 Note that most of the results discussed in this document will apply to the more general setting where $f(x,\theta)$ is an arbitrary differentiable function (in both $x$ and $\theta$).

-\section{Supervised learning framework}
+\section{Supervised Learning Framework}

-The goal of optimization/learning is to find some setting of $\theta$ so that the output of the network (which we will sometimes call its ``prediction") matches certain target outputs as closely as possible.
-In particular, given a training set $S$ consisting of training pairs $(x,y)$, the goal of learning is to minimize the objective function
+The goal of optimization in the context of supervised learning is to find some setting of $\theta$ so that, for each input $x$ in the training set, the output of the network (which we will sometimes call its ``prediction") matches the given target outputs as closely as possible, as measured by some loss.
+In particular, given a training set $S$ consisting of pairs $(x,y)$, we wish to minimize the objective function

-where $L(y, z)$ is a ``loss function" which measures the amount of disagreement between $y$ and $z$.
+where $L(y, z)$ is a ``loss function" which measures the disagreement between $y$ and $z$.

 The prediction $f(x, \theta)$ may be a guess for $y$, in which case $L$ might measure the inaccuracy of this guess (e.g. using the familiar squared error $\frac{1}{2}\| y - z \|^2$).
 Or $f(x, \theta)$ could encode the parameters of some simple predictive distribution.
 For example, $f(x, \theta)$ could be the set of probabilities which parameterize a multinomial distribution over the possible discrete values of $y$, with $L(y,f(x, \theta))$ being the negative log probability of $y$ under this distribution.